image001 STM Page

 image060

-17-110 is another 1997 LFS, seen on boul.
+17-110 was another 1997 LFS, seen on boul.
 René-Lévesque on May 22, 2002.
-This bus has been marked with the new STM logos as seen under the driver’s side window.
+This bus had been marked with the new STM logos as seen under the driver’s side window.

 image062